DeXianProtocol/dexianprotocol.github.io/index.md

 ## What is DeXian Staking Earning?

 DeXian Staking Earning (DSE) is a liquid staking protocol based on Radix, allowing users to fast **JOIN** the liquid staking, and earn stable proceeds through the DeXian service.
-Especially, users can immediately redeem their XRD invested without waiting for the Radix unstaking delay.
+Especially, users can **immediately REDEEM** their XRD invested without waiting for the Radix unstaking delay.

 The DSE protocol will use algorithms to ensure that XRD staked by users will not be concentrated on a few validators, increasing the decentralization, stability and robustness of the Radix network.